2002 Hungarian Grand Prix: Background

 Michael Schumacher won nine of the season's 12 races.
 With five rounds still to run, Michael Schumacher stated he was looking forward to the final races and that his goal of winning as many Grand Prix as possible had not changed.
 He added he was "really looking forward" to the Hungarian Grand Prix, and could drive the rest of the season unpressured.
 Barrichello, who was involved in a four-way battle for second in the championship, said being the runner-up would be a plus, "Fighting for second right now and having all the support of the team to be able to do that, is good.
 I would welcome it."
 Williams's Ralf Schumacher stated that the motivation was to close the gap with Ferrari before the season ended rather than to finish second in the championship.
-Nonetheless, he thought the race will demonstrate Williams' future strength.
+Nonetheless, he thought the race would demonstrate Williams' future strength.

 Anthony Davidson (pictured in 2007) made his Formula One debut in place of Alex Yoong at Minardi.

 Ten constructors represented by a racing team entered two drivers each for the Grand Prix.
 The Arrows squad was in talks about possible investment into the team to help them overcome their financial troubles, with owner Tom Walkinshaw negotiating with shareholders Morgan Grenfell to allow this.
 The team was thus instructed to skip the Hungarian Grand Prix but faced possible sanctions by the Fédération Internationale de l'Automobile (FIA; Formula One's administrative body) for violating the Concorde Agreement.
 Minardi team owner Paul Stoddart replaced regular driver Alex Yoong with Anthony Davidson, British American Racing's (BAR) test driver, on a two-race contract after Yoong failed to qualify for three Grands Prix and was put through a rigorous testing program to help improve his qualifying performances.
 The team had planned to sign Justin Wilson, the 2001 International Formula 3000 champion, but Wilson was too tall to fit into the PS02 car in accordance with FIA safety requirements that require drivers to exit their cars within five seconds of an emergency during a seat fitting at the team headquarters in Faenza, Italy.